 Types of Roofing Nails

 Roof nails are crucial in determining how long your roof will last.
 Old Time roofing makes sure to provide added strength to the outer roof (shingles and metal sheeting), as well as the inner roof (trusses and support structures).
 During stormy or windy weather, nails are added strength to both the outer roof (shingles, metal sheeting, etc.) and the inner roof (trusses & support structures).
-Different nails are used for different sections of the roof depending on the structural requirements and environmental needs.
+Different roofing sections require different nails, depending on the structural requirements as well as the environmental needs.

 Types of Roofing Nails